akka/akka/akka-docs/src/main/paradox/typed/replicated-eventsourcing-db-transport.md

 2. disable direct replication through `withDirectReplication(false)` on @apidoc[ReplicatedEntityProvider]

 The "event publishing" feature publishes each event to the local system event bus as a side effect after it has been written.

+## Hot Standby

+If all writes occur to one replica and the other replicas are not started there might be many replicated events to catch up with when they are later started.
+Therefore it can be good to activate all replicas when there is some activity.

+This can be achieved automatically when direct access to replica databases and `ReplicatedSharding` is used and direct replication of events is enabled as described in @ref[Direct Replication of Events](#direct-replication-of-events).
+When each written event is forwarded to the other replicas it will trigger them to start if they are not already started.

 ## Examples